-As discussed in earlier work[4], if two unpaired electrons with opposite spins approach each other in an atomic or molecular system, they will be attracted to pair up, despite their mutual charge repulsion.
+As discussed in earlier work,[4] if two unpaired electrons with opposite spins approach each other in an atomic or molecular system, they will be attracted to pair up, despite their mutual charge repulsion.
 (Note, this only happens within a nuclear charge well.
-It will never occur in free space.)
-If local geometry allows it, they will assume an antiparallel magnetic alignment and attempt to become completely superimposed upon one another.
+It will not occur in free space due to electrostatic repulsion.)
+If local atomic geometry allows it, the electrons will assume an antiparallel magnetic alignment and attempt to become completely superimposed upon one another.
 In this state, both the spins and magnetic fields of the two electrons are aligned exactly opposite to one another in both strength and orientation.
-This facilitates a cancellation of the angular momentum associated with the tumble, as well as their magnetic field energy through destructive interference.
+This facilitates a cancellation of the angular momentum associated with the tumble, as well as most of their magnetic field energy through destructive interference.
 This lowers overall energy significantly, creating a highly desirable state for the electrons.
 As a result, electrons of opposite spin will seek this superimposed state whenever they are not prevented from doing so by atomic or molecular geometric constraints.

 This electron superimposition results in a new mixed quantum state, a di-electron boson, which is a distinct state from that of two electrons.
 Di-electrons are most commonly known as electron pairs, covalent bonds, or Cooper Pairs.
-(Note again that the photons only rotate once on their axis of travel for every two revolutions, so the red and blue spiral paths in the image below are exaggerated for ease of viewing.)
+(Note again that the photons only rotate once on their axis of travel for every two revolutions, so the red and blue spiral paths on the left in fig. 4.5 are exaggerated for ease of viewing.)

-Fig. 4.7: Two views of superimposed electrons, one made of a right and the other a left circularly-polarised photon, constituting an interwoven, counter-rotating di-electron boson.
+Fig. 4.5: Two views of superimposed electrons, one made of a right and the other a left circularly-polarised photon, constituting an interwoven, counter-rotating di-electron boson.

-In earlier work[4,5], it was proposed that in such a configuration, the spins of the two electrons making up the di-electron - the toroidal paths of their individual photons - become interwoven.
+In earlier work, [4,5] it was proposed that in such a configuration, the spins of the two electrons making up the di-electron - the toroidal paths of their individual photons - become interwoven.
 Their spins, however, are not canceled in this interweaving process.
-It is all present, though woven together in such a way that balances both spins when they occupy the same space.
-Interweaving thus creates the spin equivalent of counter-rotating toroidal vortices within the same volume of space.
+It is all present, though woven together in such a way that balances both spins when they lock phases into the same space.
+Interweaving thus creates the spin equivalent of superimposed, counter-rotating toroidal vortices.
 It must do so, in fact, since the spin of the underlying light-speed photons comprising the subatomic particles cannot be nullified, nor their motion stopped.
 They must rather attain a perfect, phase-locked, harmonic resonance.
-The effect is that overall spin is in fact reduced because quantum spin is a measure of overall spin, J. Energy might thus be lowered, even as the two component spins remain present.
+The effect is that overall spin is in fact reduced because quantum spin is a measure of overall spin, J. Spin energy might thus be lowered, even as the two component spins remain present.
 This optimisation of spin volume may therefore amount to a more attractive energy state, despite the apparent anti-coherence of the antiparallel spins.
 Recall that photons, as propagating electromagnetic waves, are able to move through one another.

-Only two of the three aspects of quantum spin therefore remain in a di-electron, the intrinsic spins, \hbar (and $-\hbar$), of the two photons, and the counter-rotating double-loop rotations of their paths ($\frac{1}{2}\hbar$ and $-\frac{1}{2}\hbar$) in momentum space.
+Only two of the three aspects of quantum spin therefore remain in a di-electron, the intrinsic spins, $\hbar$ (and $-\hbar$ ), of the two photons, and the counter-rotating double-loop rotations of their paths ( $\frac{1}{2}\hbar$ and $-\frac{1}{2}\hbar$ ) in momentum space.
 Their tumbles have been nullified, and are no longer needed for magnetic field cancellation since the paired electrons' magnetic fields achieve that by being perfectly oppositely aligned.